moding-il/bizdoc.core/README.md

   })]
 ```

-## Objects
+## Managed Objects

-An object is a unit of code that implements one of BizDoc base classes.
+A managed object is a unit of code that implements one of BizDoc base classes.
 Base classes can be found in BizDoc.Configuration namespace.

 ### Dependency Injection